-- 13. The process of breakdown of large fat droplets into smaller ones.
+- 12. The process of breakdown of large fat droplets into smaller ones.
 It occurs in duodenum of small intestine.
-It is brought about by bile salts through reduction of surface tension of large fat droplets. - 14.
+It is brought about by bile salts through reduction of surface tension of large fat droplets. - 13.
 Caecum, colon and rectum.
-Vermiform appendix. - 15.
+Vermiform appendix. - 14.
 Pancreas.
-Exocrine secretion is pancreatic juice containing enzymes and endocrine secretions are hormones : Insulin and glucagon. - 16.
-Serosa, muscularis, submucosa and mucosa. - 17. (i) Killing of germs present in food - (ii) Conversion of inactive pepsinogen into active form pepsin. - 18. (a) Mouth & large intestine - (b) Small intestine - (c) Large intestine - (d) Stomach
+Exocrine secretion is pancreatic juice containing enzymes and endocrine secretions are hormones : Insulin and glucagon. - 15.
+Serosa, muscularis, submucosa and mucosa. - 16. (i) Killing of germs present in food - (ii) Conversion of inactive pepsinogen into active form pepsin. - 17. (a) Mouth & large intestine (b) Small intestine - (c) Large intestine - (d) Stomach

-19. Chylomicron Micelles 1.
-Protein coated water soluble Formed by combination of fatty acid, fat droplets released into the monoglycerides and bile salts. lymph.
-2. In this form fats lipids are put In this form digested fats are absorbed into circulation in intestinal cells in alimentary canal.
+18. Chylomicron Micelles 1.
+Protein coated water soluble fat droplets released into the lymph.
+Formed by combination of fatty acid, monoglycerides and bile salts.
+2. In this form fats lipids are put into circulation In this form digested fats are absorbed in intestinal cells in alimentary canal.